What Is a Multifamily Property?

 Investing in multi-family property can be a great way to make passive income, but you need to be prepared and know what you're doing.
 If you start small and use conservative valuation methods, you can make a lot of money with multi-family homes.
 However, if you rush into things without learning about multi-property investing, or if you overestimate a property's cash flow, you risk paying too much for a property or getting in over your head.

-Are Multifamily Properties Safe Investments?
+1. Are Multi-Family Properties Safe Investments?

 Yes, multifamily properties are generally safe investments, but that doesn't mean they are without risk.
 They often offer more predictable cash flow than single-family homes because the mortgage is not dependent on one tenant.
 But they are also a significant investment that can become a severe liability if not properly managed.
 So, do the proper work and research before making a purchase.